OmniJet-${\alpha}_C$: Learning point cloud calorimeter simulations using generative transformers: Methods

 \section{Methods}

-This work uses the workflow of \omnijetalpha~\cite{Birk:2024knn}, which is a foundation model originally developed for jet physics. \oja uses a VQ-VAE~\cite{oord2018neural,bao2022beit,Golling:2024abg,huh2023straightening} to tokenize the input features.
-The constituents of the jets, or in this case the voxel hits of the showers, are represented as a sequence of integers.
-These sequences are used as input for the generative model, which is a GPT-style~\cite{Radford2018ImprovingLU} model.
+This work uses the workflow of \textsc{OmniJet}-$\alpha$~\cite{Birk:2024knn}, which is a foundation model originally developed for jet physics.
+We do not use a pretrained version of \textsc{OmniJet}-$\alpha$, but rather implement the same autoregressive architecture and train it from scratch for generating calorimeter showers. \textsc{OmniJet}-$\alpha$ uses a VQ-VAE~\cite{oord2018neural,bao2022beit,Golling:2024abg,huh2023straightening} to tokenize the input features.
+The VQ-VAE transforms high-dimensional features into discrete latent representations by encoding the data and quantizing it to the nearest vectors in a learned codebook.
+The constituents of the jets, or in this case the voxel hits of the showers, are represented as a sequence of integers, which correspond to codebook vectors.
+A start token and a stop token are added to the beginning and the end of each sequence.
+These are special tokens that are needed for the autoregressive generation, as described in Section~\ref{sec:generation}.
+The sequences are used as input for the generative model, which is a GPT-style~\cite{Radford2018ImprovingLU} model.
 Since the model only expects integers, it is not dependent on a specific type of data as input as long as it can be represented in this format.
 Moreover, the model accepts variable-length sequences, which means that it can be used equally well for jets with a variable number of constituents as for showers with a variable number of hits.
 The training target of the model is next token prediction, that is, it learns the probability of each token given a sequence of previous tokens, $p(x_i|x_{i-1},...,x_0)$.
 This means that it is straightforward to use the trained model for autoregressive generation, where each new token is generated conditioned on the previous ones in the sequence.
-While \oja also has classification capabilities, this work only focuses on the generative part.
-One key feature of \oja is that it learns the sequence length from context.
+While \textsc{OmniJet}-$\alpha$ also has classification capabilities, this work only focuses on the generative part.
+One key feature of \textsc{OmniJet}-$\alpha$ is that it learns the sequence length from context.
 This removes the need for specifying the number of elements in the sequence beforehand.

 The VQ-VAE and generative model were trained using the hyperparameters described in Appendix~\ref{sec:appendix_hyperparams}.
 For the VQ-VAE, the best epoch was selected via lowest validation loss.
 After training, the VQ-VAE was frozen.
 The input data was tokenized using this model, and then fed into the generative model for training.
 Here again the epoch with the lowest validation loss was chosen as the best epoch.
 New showers in the form of integer sequences were then generated using this final generative model, and the frozen VQ-VAE was used to decode these integer sequences back into physical space.